NVIDIA/k8s-device-plugin/README.md

 attract pods to nodes that have shared GPUs on them.

-Since having `renameByDefault=true` already encodes the fact that the resource is shared on the resource name , there is no need to annotate the product name with `SHARED`.
+Since having `renameByDefault=true` already encodes the fact that the resource is shared on the resource name, there is no need to annotate the product name with `SHARED`.
 Users can already find the shared resources they need by simply requesting it in their pod spec.